 Collect data on the costs of the incident.
 You may be able to use this information to evaluate whether the cost of the incident justifies the purchase of new equipment or changes in production methods.

 As you complete your incident analysis, Texas Mutual is here to help.
-Take a look at our 10 incident investigation tips or if your company is a Texas Mutual policyholder, call 844-WORKSAFE (967-5723) to talk to a safety representative.
+If your company is a Texas Mutual policyholder, call 844-WORKSAFE (967-5723) to talk to a safety representative.